pawanpaudel93/ao-deploy/README.md

   --on-boot                     Load contract when process is spawned. (default: false) --blueprints [blueprints...]
 Blueprints to use for the contract.
-  --force-spawn                 Force spawning a new process without checking for existing ones. (default: false) -h, --help                    display help for command
+  --force-spawn                 Force spawning a new process without checking for existing ones. (default: false) --network [network]           Network to use for deployment. (choices: "mainnet", "legacy", default: "mainnet") -h, --help                    display help for command
 ```